-Not later than three months before the end of each fiscal year the City Manager shall prepare and submit to the Commission a budget estimate of the expenditures and revenues of all City departments, divisions, and offices for the ensuing fiscal year.
-The estimate shall be compiled from detailed information obtained from the several departments, divisions, and offices on uniformly formatted templates furnished by the City Manager.
+Not later than three months before the end of each fiscal year, the City Manager shall prepare and submit to the Commission a budget estimate of the expenditures and revenues of all City departments, divisions, and offices for the ensuing fiscal year.
+The estimate shall be compiled from detailed information obtained from the several departments, divisions, and offices on the uniformly formatted templates furnished by the City Manager.
 The classification of the estimates shall be as uniform as possible for the main functional divisions and offices, and in parallel columns the following information shall be provided:

-- (a) A detailed estimate of the expense of conducting the business of each department, division or office; - (b) Expenditures for corresponding items for the last two fiscal years; - (c) Expenditures for corresponding items for the current fiscal year, including adjustments due to transfers between appropriations as well as an estimate of the expenditures necessary to complete the current fiscal year; - (d) The value of supplies and materials on hand, as of the date of the preparation of the estimate, that are not included in the central storeroom in a ready to be issued status; - (e) Increases or decreases to appropriation requests shall be compared with corresponding appropriations for the current year, and the reasons for the requested increases or decreases shall be set forth; - (f) The City's total expected income from taxes for the period covered by the estimate; - (g) An itemization of anticipated revenues from other sources; - (h) The total amount of the outstanding City debt with a schedule of maturities for bonds and any other financial liabilities and/or indebtedness; - (i) The amount required to pay the interest due on City debt, sinking funds, and maturing bonds; and - (j) Such other information as the Commission may require.
+- (a) a detailed estimate of the expense of conducting the business of each department, division or office; - (b) expenditures for corresponding items for the last two fiscal years; - (c) expenditures for corresponding items for the current fiscal year, including adjustments due to transfers between appropriations, as well as an estimate of the expenditures necessary to complete the current fiscal year; - (d) the value of supplies and materials on hand, as of the date of the preparation of the estimate, that are not included in the central storeroom in a ready to be issued status; - (e) increases or decreases to appropriation requests shall be compared with corresponding appropriations for the current year, and the reasons for the requested increases or decreases shall be set forth; - (f) the City's total expected income from taxes for the period covered by the estimate; - (g) an itemization of anticipated revenues from other sources; - (h) the total amount of the outstanding City debt with a schedule of maturities for bonds and any other financial liabilities and/or indebtedness; - (i) the amount required to pay the interest on City debt, sinking funds, and maturing bonds; and - (i) such other information as the Commission may require.

 Copies of such budget estimate shall be furnished to all newspapers of general circulation in the City and each public library in the City.
 The budget estimate shall also be posted on the City's website or in some other similar electronic format accessible to the public.

-(Compiled Charter § 31; Amended by: Ord.
-No. 1460, § (2)(F), 2-9-1965 (referendum 4-13-1965); 4-14-1965, (Res.
-No. 11292, 4-14-1965 (accepting and approving results of 4-13-1965 referendum authorized by Ord.
+(Compiled Charter § 31; amended by: Ord.
+No. 1460, § (2)(F), February 9, 1965 (referendum April 13, 1965); April 14, 1965, (Res.
+No. 11292, April 14, 1965 (accepting and approving results of April 13, 1965referendum authorized by Ord.
 No. 1460, § (2)(F)); Ord.
-No. 1625, § 3, 9-20-1967 (referendum 11-21-1967)); Res.
-No. 13394, 11-22-1967 (accepting and approving results of 11-21-1967 referendum authorized by Ord.
-No. 1625, § 3(B), 9-20-1967))
+No. 1625, § 3, September 20, 1967 (referendum November 21, 1967)); Res.
+No. 13394, November 22, 1967 (accepting and approving results of November 21, 1967referendum authorized by Ord.
+No. 1625, § 3(B), September 20,1967)).